alphagov/govuk-frontend/docs/contributing/tasks.md

 **`gulp generate:readme`**

   This task will:
-  - compile all `src/components/componentName/index.njk` files to README markdown files These files inherit view templates from `src/views`
+  - compile all `src/components/componentName/README.njk` files to README.md markdown files
+  These files inherit view templates from `src/views`

 **`gulp compile:components`**